Glenties: 20th century

 The railway was completed in 1895 from Ballybofey.
 In 1903 a local water scheme was established, to be replaced in 1925 by the current Lough Anna supply.
 In 1932 electricity was first generated locally in the town.
-Rural electrification came in the 1950s.
+The rural electrification scheme reached the area in the 1950s.

-Glenties R.I.C. barracks was attacked on numerous occasions during the War of Independence in 1920/1921.
-On 29 June 1921, a group of Black and Tans were ambushed on their way to Ardara at Kilraine by the insurgents, resulting in the death of a Constable Devine.
+Glenties Royal Irish Constabulary (RIC) barracks was attacked on several occasions, during the War of Independence, in 1920 and 1921.
+On 29 June 1921, the Irish Republican Army ambushed a group of Black and Tans who were on their way to Ardara at Kilraine, resulting in the death of a Constable Devine.

-Two Free State soldiers were killed at Lacklea in 1922 by IRA forces, during the Civil War.
+Two National Army soldiers were killed at Lacklea in 1922 by Irish Republican Army forces, during the Irish Civil War.

 In January 1944, a British RAF Sunderland Mark III flying boat crashed in the Croaghs area of the Bluestack Mountains, outside of Glenties, killing seven of its 12-man crew.

-Brendan Behan spent more than two months with his wife on holiday in Glenties, starting in the third week of May 1960, and staying at the Highlands Hotel, where on Sunday 24 July (while hosting a seven-course dinner), the premises was raided by gardaí, with the case going to court that September and the hotelier charged with a breach of licensing laws (the raid came more than three hours after closing time).
-The son of Louis Joseph Walsh defended and Justice Bob O hUadaigh dismissed the case when it was explained that the event had been taking place in a private room where the resident Behan was doing "some of his literary work".
-Other events (documented by the Donegal Democrat) included "Mr and Mrs Behan, the noted playwright, from Dublin" being "guest artistes" at a meeting of the Ardara and Glenties branch of Comhaltas Ceoltóirí Éireann shortly after taking up residence in Glenties and on Wednesday 8 June Behan was at an ICA dance, picked the winning ticket in a raffle at the interval and sang songs bilingually.
+Brendan Behan spent more than two months with his wife on holiday in Glenties, starting in the third week of May 1960, and staying at the Highlands Hotel.
+During their stay, on Sunday 24 July, the hotel was raided by Gardaí and the hotelier charged with a breach of licensing laws (the raid came more than three hours after closing time).
+The case was dismissed when it was explained that the event had been taking place in a private room where Behan was doing "some of his literary work".
+Other events, documented by the Donegal Democrat, included Behan attending an Irish Countrywomen's Association dance and he and his wife being "guest artistes" at a meeting of the Ardara and Glenties branch of Comhaltas Ceoltóirí Éireann.

 Glenties was the first townland in County Donegal to provide cable television to the local area.
 In 1976 "Glenties Community Piped TV Co-op" was established which brought cable television to Glenties and the surrounding area, enabling viewers to enjoy multi-channel television from Northern Ireland via BBC One, BBC Two, Ulster Television and from 1982 Channel Four along with the national RTE channels.

 In April 2006, IRA informer Denis Donaldson was shot dead by the Real IRA at a remote cottage near Derryloaghan, 8 km from Glenties.